donggeuncha/usb-cam-ricoh-theta/README.md

 ```

 ### Load and test v4l2loopback module
-This assumes that you have replaced the device interface number in gst_viewer.c.
+This assumes that you have replaced the device interface number in `gst_viewer.c`.
+Before test connect your device via USB, turn it on, select LIVE mode.
 ```
 $ sudo modprobe v4l2loopback
 $ cd ~/catkin_ws/src/usb-cam-ricoh-theta